Everything you need to know from budgeting and avoiding financial worries, to fees, grants, and your College Bill.

 You can read more about the catering charge on our Eating here page.

-Students will receive a bill from the Tutorial and Student Finance Manager.
-Each bill includes the residential (room) charge and catering charge.
+Students will receive a bill from the Student Finance Manager.
+Each bill includes the residential (room) charge, catering charge and, for students who are funding their own studies, the Tuition fee.

 Please note that where these charges are made in advance, charges for any sundry expenditure are made in arrears; for example, the bill at the start of the Lent and Easter Term includes the bill for food consumed in Hall, and printing for the previous Term.